idmengineering/handy_stuff/PHP Oauth.md

-My firm usually recommends [PHPLeague's OAuth2 client](https://github.com/thephpleague/oauth2-client) for PHP integrations.
+Our firm usually recommends [PHPLeague's OAuth2 client](https://github.com/thephpleague/oauth2-client) for PHP integrations.
 There's is sample code in the README.md, but basically

  - Include the relevant Client Key and Secret in the `$Provider` element, i.e.